 Buttons on the item card:

-Save | Saves changed data on the form |
+| Save | Saves changed data on the form |

-Copy | Saves and opens a popup to create a new item by copying the current item. |
+| Copy | Saves and opens a popup to create a new item by copying the current item. |

-Delete | Delete an Item that is not in use.
+| Delete | Delete an Item that is not in use.
 If an Item has been used for any order it is not possible to delete it.
 In this case mark its status as ‘Inactive’. |

 Item basic information

-Description | A description of the Item.
+| Description | A description of the Item.
 The description can be modified when in use. |

-Resource template | Cannot be edited.
-This is defined when the Item is created. |
+| Item template | Cannot be edited.
+This is the source template used when the Item is created. |

-Status | Set as ‘Active’ or ‘Inactive’.
+| Status | Set as ‘Active’ or ‘Inactive’.
 Inactive Items cannot be used elsewhere in the system. |

-Unit of measure | The base unit of measure for purchasing and internal control.
+| Unit of measure | The base unit of measure for purchasing and internal control.
 Will appear automatically on orders etc. |

-Item family 1, 2 and 3 | Define the available families in ‘Company’ information.
+| Item family 1, 2 and 3 | Define the available families in System settings.
 Consideration should be given at system set up to the correct use of Item families.
-A good design of families will allow easier searching of Items in the system and more useful management reporting. |
+A good design of families will allow easier searching of Items in the system and more useful management reporting.
+Because item families are shown as drop down lists in many parts of the system, for performance issues it is not recommended to create more than about one hundred items in these lists. |

-Plan for purchasing or manufacturing | This will define the planned source of the item.
+| Plan for purchasing or manufacturing | This will define the planned source of the item.
 If manufacturing, then it is also necessary to create or select a manufacturing template for this item.
+Go to the Manufacturing tab.
 The manufacturing template contains the necessary data to plan the manufacturing operations of the item.
-This includes the structure (parts list) and routing. |
+This includes the structure (parts list, or bill of materials) and routing. |

 Status tab